csstools/postcss-plugins/plugins/postcss-custom-properties/README.md

 #### `variables` (default: `{}`)

 Allow you to pass an object of variables for `:root`.
 These definitions will override any that exist in the CSS.
+The keys are automatically prefixed with the CSS `--` to make it easier to share variables in your codebase.

 ---